 Offering a fantastic opportunity for families to venture outdoors and enjoy quality time together, the Pendle Sculpture Trail stands as a poignant tribute to the individuals who endured the Pendle Witch Trials over 400 years ago.

-The Lancashire Cycleway is a challenging 280-mile cycle tour of the county, rated one of the top 10 cycle rides in the country.
-It skirts the edge of Burnley on a rollercoaster route around the edge of the Pennine Hills with many ups and downs.
+Lancashire Cycleway: If you’re up for a challenge, embark on the 280-mile Lancashire Cycleway, rated one of the top 10 cycle rides in the country.
+It follows a rollercoaster route around the Pennine Hills, promising plenty of ups and downs

-The Pennine Cycleway, which runs from Derby to Berwick upon Tweed, crosses into Lancashire from Yorkshire past Cliviger Wind Farm, before making a grand entry into Burnley via Towneley Park.
-From Burnley it follows the canal to Barnoldswick.
-Another arm of the Pennine Cycleway runs direct from Hebden Bridge to Colne.
+Pennine Cycleway: This route spans from Derby to Berwick upon Tweed, crossing into Lancashire from Yorkshire.
+It passes Cliviger Wind Farm and makes a grand entry into Burnley via Towneley Park.
+From Burnley, it follows the canal to Barnoldswick.
+Another branch connects Hebden Bridge to Colne